 Functional materials for electrochemical energy storage and conversion; electrocatalysis for renewable energy and environmental science; materials electrochemistry; batteries; fuel cells

 Phone: (716) 645-8618

-Gang Wu’s current research topics are electrochemical energy and environmental applications with an emphasis on the development of functional materials for catalysts and energy storage.
+Gang Wu’s current research topics are electrochemical engineering and science, with an emphasis on the development of functional materials and catalysts for clean energy and environmental technologies.